Pewejekubam/pocketnet_probe_nodes/README.md

 2. Collecting block heights from seed nodes
 3. Collecting block heights from connected peers
 4. Finding the most frequent block height (the majority)

+### Seed Node Retrieval

+The script retrieves a list of seed node IP addresses from the URL specified in the `SEED_NODES_URL` parameter.
+These seed nodes are queried to collect block height information, which is used to calculate the Majority Block Height (MBH).
+If no seed nodes are retrieved, the script logs an error and sends an email notification.

+### Peer Node Monitoring

+In addition to seed nodes, the script queries connected peer nodes to collect block height information.
+This data is combined with seed node data to calculate the Majority Block Height (MBH), ensuring a more accurate representation of the network's consensus.

 ### LAG Detection Logic